dongle/DIYMenu/README.md

 DIYMenu is tested on iOS 5 and up.

 ## ARC
 DIYMenu as of v0.2.0 is built using ARC.
-If you are including EDStorage in a project that does not use Automatic Reference Counting (ARC), you will need to set the -fobjc-arc compiler flag on all of the EDStorage source files.
+If you are including DIYMenu in a project that does not use Automatic Reference Counting (ARC), you will need to set the -fobjc-arc compiler flag on all of the DIYMenu source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
-Now select all EDStorage source files, press Enter, insert -fobjc-arc and then "Done" to enable ARC for EDStorage.
+Now select all DIYMenu source files, press Enter, insert -fobjc-arc and then "Done" to enable ARC for DIYMenu.

 ## LICENSE